lizageorge/learning-react/Notes/React - The Complete Guide.md

 ### More on Statefull vs. Stateless components
 - statefull components were traditionally class based componenets bc react hooks, which allow use of state in function-based componenets are new
+- in react, *data flows down*; neither parent nor child component needs to know if another component is function/class or statefull/staeless.
+State is encapsulated, so it cannot be accessed by any component other than the one that owns/defines it.
+However, state can be passed down as props to child components, creating a top-down data flow.
 - it's still best practice to restrict the number of satefull componenets, so most of them are presentational/dumb.
 This keeps the app managable and easy to find logic errors in(they're more likely to be in the statefull components); the flow of data is more predictable

 ### More on Class-based and functional components